laforge49/asynchronous-entities/README.md

 ## Contexts

-A context is an entity with an entry in its map with a key of :ENTITIES and whose value is a map of entities.
+A context is an entity with an entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.

-The map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities map are encoded kewords derived from the names of the entities.
+The persistent map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
-The map of an entity also has an entry with a key of :PARENTS and a value which is a vector of the names of the entities which have that entity as a child.
+The persistent map of an entity also has an entry with a key of :PARENTS and a value which is a vector of the names of the entities which have that entity as a child.
-Further, the map of an entity has an entry with a key of CONTEXTS and a value which is a vector of the name of the contexts for which that entity is a member.
+Further, the persistent map of an entity has an entry with a key of CONTEXTS and a value which is a vector of the name of the contexts for which that entity is a member.

 When a parent/child relation is broken and that child has no other parents, then the parent/child relation of that child and its children are also broken